robertocolabene/BBModules/QSG/ability/readme.md

 # Mirror

-Ability is a multi-algorithm module.
+Mirror is a multi-algorithm module.

 ## Quickstart Guide